Start your career before you graduate

 It's an age-old dilemma.
 Graduates get their diplomas and apply for their first jobs only to find that most jobs require experience.
 But how do you get experience if no one will hire you?

-University of Georgia Cooperative Extension internships give you the opportunity to explore careers in food, agriculture, environmental fields, natural resources, family and consumer sciences or community and youth development.
+University of Georgia Extension internships give you the opportunity to explore careers in food, agriculture, environmental fields, natural resources, family and consumer sciences or community and youth development.
 And you get paid.

 Our semester-long internships are credit-hour-eligible.
 So besides learning about your career options, building your resume and helping better you community, you can also earn college credit.